California Lost Fishing Gear Recovery Project

 Data collected between May 2006 to November 2012 shows the California Lost Fishing Gear Recovery Project retrieved more than 100 tons of gear from California's coastal ocean, primarily in Southern California and including around the California Channel Islands (Santa Rosa, Santa Cruz, Anacapa and Santa Catalina).

 As well, the project has cleaned more than 1400 pounds of recreational fishing gear off public fishing piers from Santa Cruz to Imperial Beach including more than 1 million feet of fishing line.
 Several of these piers now have fishing line recycling bins, to encourage proper disposal of unwanted hooks and microfilament.

 And although the debris was not fishing gear, in May 2010 the project removed 650 discarded toilets and automobile tires weighing almost 20 tons from a rocky reef off Pt.
 Dume, Malibu.
-This is an area under consideration by the State of California for special designation as a Marine Protected Area in large part because of the large reef it encompasses.
-SeaDoc and the Department of Fish and Game were keen to restore as much of the reef to more pristine conditions as possible.
+This was an area under consideration by the State of California for special designation as a Marine Protected Area in large part because of the large reef it encompasses.
+SeaDoc and the Department of Fish and Wildlife were keen to restore as much of the reef to more pristine conditions as possible.

 - Increasing the likelihood that ocean users and enthusiasts will know enough about the project and the issue to serve as our "eyes" on and under the water through outreach.

 The California Lost Fishing Gear Recovery Project is funded by grants made specifically for gear removal in California.
 The California project is an example of the kind of cross-pollination and collaboration across political boundaries that are hallmarks of the SeaDoc Society's work: lessons learned in Washington and California are shared with groups working in each area to make gear removal more efficient and more economically feasible.